The Centre for Innovation in Campus Mental Health (CICMH) has put together some information that may be helpful during the COVID-19 pandemic.

 - International students who are not able to return to Canada for the academic term will be considered on a leave of absence for immigration purposes if they followed institution or faculty’s policy.
 There are impacts on their immigration status in Canada due to a leave of absence.

-- International students who are at the end of their studies and are planning to return home or planning to travel abroad in general, should visit the travel information page of this website for more details.
+- International students who are at the end of their studies and are planning to return home or planning to travel abroad in general, should visit the Government of Canada website for more details.

 If students have questions regarding their immigration status, we encourage them to contact an immigration advisor at their campus’ International Office.
 Alternatively, students may contact IRCC directly.